steve4744/TNTRun/README.md

 TNTRun is a highly configurable, fully automated minigame for Minecraft servers.
 Traditionally players start on a layer of sand supported by TNT blocks, although any combination of blocks can be used.
 Once the game starts, every block that a player steps on will disappear.
 If a player falls through a hole, he/she will continue to run on the layer below.
 Once a player falls through the final layer he/she loses the game and becomes a spectator for the remainder of the game.
 The last player remaining wins the game.

 This fork was created in 2016 from the unsupported TNTRun by Shevchik for Minecraft v1.10, and has been improved and updated as new versions of Minecraft have been released.
-The latest version of TNTRun_reloaded requires a minimum Java version of 16, so is supported on servers running Minecraft versions 1.16.5 to 1.19.3.
-Servers running a Java version less than 16 and Minecraft versions 1.13.2 to 1.6.4 should download version 9.11 of the plugin, while the legacy version (v6.8.7) is available for servers running Minecraft versions 1.8 through to 1.12.2.
+The latest version of TNTRun_reloaded requires a minimum Java version of 17, so is supported on servers running Minecraft versions 1.17.1 to 1.19.4.

 The following description and features apply to the latest release.
 Some of the features will not be present in the older versions which are maintained and supported on an 'as is' basis, and will only be updated if a bug is reported or an existing feature breaks.